Dr. Lise Pingault

 - Social Media

-Dr. Pingault focuses on the management of arthropods that transmit pathogens impacting humans or plants.
-Her research investigates the molecular mechanisms that enable arthropod vectors to adapt to control measures, while exploring innovative strategies to disrupt the molecular crosstalk in the pathogen-vector-host interactions.
-By integrating advanced multi-omics techniques and computational biology, Dr. Pingault seeks to develop cutting-edge solutions in pest management.
-Her key areas of expertise include Arthropod Genomics, Plant-Insect Interactions, Bioinformatics, and Molecular Biology.
+Dr. Pingault focuses on the management of arthropod pests impacting humans, animals or plants.
+Her research investigates the molecular and epigenomic mechanisms—such as DNA methylation, long non-coding RNAs (lncRNAs), and histone modifications—that enable arthropod pests to adapt to control measures, while exploring innovative strategies to disrupt molecular crosstalk within pathogen–vector–host interactions.
+By integrating advanced multi-omics techniques with computational biology, Dr. Pingault aims to develop cutting-edge, sustainable solutions for pest and vector management.
+Her key areas of expertise include Arthropod Genomics, Epigenomics (methylation, lncRNA, histone modifications), Wheat–Insect Interactions, Bioinformatics, and Molecular Biology.

 Education